Roger Quilter: Songs

 Roger Quilter's output of songs, more than one hundred in total, added to the canon of English art song that is still sung today.
 According to Valerie Langfield, his style "was indisputably English" despite his German training, and once matured around 1905, did not develop further.
 Shakespeare, Herrick, and Shelley were his favoured poets.
-Among the most popular are "Love's Philosophy", "Fair House of Joy", "Come Away Death", "Go, Lovely Rose", "Weep You No More", "By the Sea", and his setting of "O Mistress Mine".
+Among the most popular are "Love's Philosophy", "Fair House of Joy", "Come Away Death", "Go, Lovely Rose", "Weep You No More", "By the Sea", and his setting of O Mistress Mine.
 Quilter's setting of verses from the Tennyson poem "Now Sleeps the Crimson Petal" is one of his earliest songs but is nonetheless characteristic of the later, mature style.

-Of his seventeen Shakespeare settings, the Three Shakespeare Songs of 1905 are perhaps the most successful: commenting on 'O Mistress Mine' Peter Warlock said the song is "one of the very few things that very simply send me into ecstasies every time I play it".
+Of his seventeen Shakespeare settings, the Three Shakespeare Songs (1905, revised 1906) are perhaps the most successful: commenting on O Mistress Mine Peter Warlock said the song is "one of the very few things that very simply send me into ecstasies every time I play it".
 While a collection rather than a true song cycle, Seven Elizabethan Lyrics is "probably the best single volume of songs the composer ever produced", according to Michael Pilkington, and includes the still regularly performed "Fair House of Joy" as its final song.

 But perhaps his most widely known work is Non Nobis, Domine (1934).
-This was written for the Pageant Of Parliament at the Royal Albert Hall July 1934, to a text by Rudyard Kipling, and has become the school song or school hymn of countless girls' schools all over the English-speaking world.
+This was written for the Pageant of Parliament at the Royal Albert Hall July 1934, to a text by Rudyard Kipling, and has become the school song or school hymn of many girls' schools in the English-speaking world.
 He also published the Arnold Book of Old Songs, a collection of 16 folk and traditional songs from England, Ireland, Scotland, Wales and France to new accompaniments, dedicated to his nephew Arnold Guy Vivian.

+Recordings

+Recorded collections of Quilter songs include discs by Benjamin Luxon and David Willison, Charlotte de Rothschild and Adrian Farmer, and James Gilchrist and Anna Tilbrook.
+Mark Stone and Stephen Barlow have issued a four disc set of the complete songs.
+There are also collections of the folk song arrangements and part songs for women's voices.
+David Owen Norris has recorded the solo piano music.

 Selected works

+By date of composition, not publication: